 Q: Are there other implications of the 1994 Ohio Supreme Court decision?

-A: While the decision makes ownership of these joint accounts more certain and as a result makes it easier for Ohio banks to provide such accounts because the decision reduces the possibility of disputes over account ownership after the death of an owner, it also requires consumers to be knowledgeable about the legal effects of joint and survivorship accounts in order to avoid undesirable results.
-A survivorship bank account that is set up for convenience, such as, for example, naming one child as a joint party so that an elderly parent's bills can more easily be paid by the child, will be owned by that child alone upon the parent's death, even though the parent may have intended the account to be distributed among several children after the parent's death.
+A: While the decision makes ownership of these joint accounts more certain and as a result makes it easier for Ohio banks to provide such accounts because the decision reduces the possibility of disputes over account ownership after the death of an owner, it also requires consumers to be knowledgeable about the legal effects of joint bank accounts.
+A joint bank account that is set up for convenience, such as, for example, naming one child as a joint owner so an elderly parent's bills can more easily be paid by the child, will be owned by that child alone upon the parent's death even though the parent may have intended the account to be distributed among several children after the parent's death.
 In such a case, the parent may be better served by other alternatives, such as the creation of a limited or general durable power of attorney, or the creation of a revocable trust.

 Q: What is the law of other states on the ownership of joint bank accounts?